In Peregian Springs, on the Sunshine Coast, Queensland, Australia.

-At this stage we do not offer concession card discounts, medicare, or private health fund rebates.
+At this stage we do not offer concession card discounts, medicare.
 We have taken this into consideration when setting our competitive fees.

 This will depend on your individual circumstances.
 Simply reaching out for support in itself makes some people feel better.
 Counselling requires a few sessions before clients start to gain sustainable improvements.
 After 6 sessions we will jointly assess whether there is a need for further support.

 No. The only thing we ask is that you arrive on time for your appointment out of respect for us, and others.
 We suggest you plan your first visit carefully to ensure you find your way easily.

 By creating a safe, non-judgmental, and trusting therapeutic alliance Anita helps you develop greater self-awareness in the ‘here and now’ of the session.
 For this to happen your attention may be directed to experience your body, feelings and emotions when they arise or shift.
 Anita will suggest techniques or strategies to lessen feelings of unease, panic, or fear.

 She sees your behaviours, core beliefs, and thoughts as learned mechanisms to cope with situations you were facing.
 From this perspective Anita will facilitate practices to move you from stressful reactiveness to compassionate connection with yourself and others.